Have you ever lost your kid? – Polaroid Moji GPS Tracker watch review

-If you’re anything like me, you’re a bit of a paranoid freak when it comes to your kids.
-I want to know where my kids are all the time, who has eyes on them?
+If you’re anything like me, you’re a bit of a paranoid freak when it comes to your kids!
+Not only do I have THE POOL INCIDENT that has me so anxious, but I also want to know where my kids are all the time.
+Who has eyes on them at sports when I am not around?
 Some days I wonder….what if they wondered off school property and I have absolutely no idea????
 One day last year, I randomly called home at about 4pm and this was the conversation:

 Me: Hey mom.
 How did Addison say her test went?